Email Us

 Map

-Most of the same rules apply to the S Corp that the C Corp has to follow including Articles of Incorporation and stock issue.
+Most of the same rules apply to the S Corp that the C Corp has to follow including Articles of Incorporation and issuance of stock.
 One of the biggest audit issue for the IRS concerning S-Corps is Reasonable Compensation to the employee/owner Stockholders.
-An owner who is also an employee must be paid a reasonable salary for the duties of the position.
-The owner cannot take a small salary, thereby avoiding FICA (social security and medicare) taxes, and then take "large" distributions which are not FICA-taxed.
+A stockholder who is also an employee must be paid a reasonable salary for the duties of the position.
+If the stockholder takes a small salary to avoid self-employment taxes, and then takes "large" distributions, the IRS may challenge the arrangement.

 Corporations